damien-c-d/party-room-bot-v4/README.md

 	- Giveaway (Reworked Giveaway Model for performance and cleaner code) *modified*
 	- Utils (File containing several utility functions required by the bot) *new*

+  **Major Changes**

+  	- Changed Database Library from psycopg2 to asyncpg